mmcgrana/fleetdb/README.md

 * A rich query interface
 * Optional durability via append-only logging

-FleetDB is implemented in Clojure.
+FleetDB is implemented in Clojure and Java.
 It stores data in main memory using persistent data structures and defines database operations in a functional style.

 Status
 ------